 13. Credit Karma: For monitoring your score and getting an idea of where you stand, this is a great option and it’s free.
 No “free” trial.
 No credit card is required.
 Just free!
 You can read more about it in our Credit Karma Review.

 14. 0% Credit Cards: My wife and I used 0% balance transfer cards to help us get out of debt.
 The no-interest cards reduced our interest payments (obviously), which not only saved us money but also got us out of debt a lot faster.
-Two of my favorites are Chase Slate (0% for 15 months; no transfer fee if made in the first 60 days) and Citi Simplicity Card (0% for 18 months; 3% transfer fee).
+Two of my favorites are Chase Slate (0% for 15 months; no transfer fee if made in the first 60 days) and Citi Simplicity Card (0% intro APR for 21 months; 3% or $5 transfer fee applies).
 You can find other current options in our list of the best offers by clicking here.

 15. Debt Reduction Calculator: This is one of my favorite calculators when it comes to getting out of debt.
 You can enter multiple debts with different rates and terms.
 It allows you to set up extra payments and customize the order of the debts you’ll pay off first.
 The result is the length of time it will take you to get out of debt and how much it will cost.